Lewis, Louisiana-Lafayette beat Miami of Ohio 27-17

 THE TAKEAWAY

-Louisiana-Lafayette: Billy Napier could be a candidate for some top jobs after the Ragin’ Cajuns’ successful season.
+Louisiana-Lafayette: Napier could be a candidate for some top jobs after the Ragin’ Cajuns’ successful season.
 The second-year coach has already said he is not interested in the opening at Mississippi State.

 Miami: The future is bright with Gabbert behind center for the RedHawks.
 The true freshman completed 12 straight passes at one point.
 That streak tied Florida’s Tim Tebow and Alabama’s Jake Coker for the seventh-longest consecutive completion streak in bowl history.
 The record is 19 straight by former Georgia quarterback Mike Bobo in the 1980 Outback Bowl.